plediii/route53-controller/README.md

 describe the EC2 instances and update the record sets.

 The script `./bin/create-policy.js` can create the necessary policy.
-With no arguments, it will simply display the required policy.
+It requires at least a local copy of the `resource.json` file, where it will prefer to read the HostedZone attribute.
+Or, if a local copy is not available, an `s3location.json` file to describe where to fetch the `resource.json`.

 Alternatively, it can create a policy which may be attached to roles or users by including the `--createPolicy` option:

 ```
-$ node bin/create-policy.js --createPolicy route53-controller
+$ node bin/create-policy.js --resource resource.json --createPolicy route53-controller
 ```

 `./bin/create-policy.js` may also attach the policy inline to an